Why Is Your Child Not Growing Taller? Common Causes Explained

 Phosphorus:

-Phosphorus is an essential mineral that, along with calcium, contributes to bone mineralization.
+Phosphorus is an essential mineral that, along with calcium, contributes to bone mineralisation.
 It's found in foods such as dairy products, meat, poultry, fish, nuts, seeds, and whole grains.

 Zinc:

-Zinc is important for bone growth and plays a role in bone formation and mineralization.
+Zinc is important for bone growth and plays a role in bone formation and mineralisation.
 Dietary sources of zinc include meat, poultry, seafood, nuts, seeds, whole grains, and dairy products.

 Vitamin C: